gbdavid2/AimieSmiles/README.md

 CAS: the registration number of the compound
 SMILES: Leave this column empty but make sure you create the header.

-2. When your file is ready export it to CSV
+2. When your file is ready export it to CSV.
+If using Microsoft Excel to export your CSV, make sure that you use the simple CSV export (none of the options that have additonal encodings like UTF, and for MS-DOS etc..).
+Otherwise you can Create your data in [Apple Numbers](https://www.apple.com/numbers/) and export it to CSV that way.

 3. Open AimieSmiles (You can either download the source and run from Xcode, or use the latest build found in /Builds/).